Concrete crypto providers for the CryptoProvider capability protocols

 - FoundationEssentials tests — KAT / RFC vectors for the host backend.

-- Equivalence tests — AEAD seal output, hashes, and HKDF MUST be byte-identical across BoringSSL and swift-crypto, with cross-open interop.
+- Equivalence tests — AES-CTR, AEAD seal output, hashes, HKDF, and incremental HMAC MUST be byte-identical across BoringSSL and swift-crypto, with cross-open interop.
 Signatures and ECDH are cross-verified rather than byte-compared, since both backends sign non-deterministically.

 Gated on the P2P_CRYPTO_EMBEDDED environment variable; the Lifetimes